-Division of Mathematics and Computer Science
+Division of Mathematics, Computing, and Statistics

 Students will learn to think critically, logically, and abstractly and gain a strong theoretical foundation on which to build their understanding of current technologies—and to imagine new innovations.
 Through hands-on class projects, students experiment with the design and development of websites, databases, applications, software, and other technologies.
 Building bridges between communication and programming, design and technical abilities, these students go on to careers in a wide range of industries.